underscoreio/essential-slick/src/pages/7-plain_sql.md

 <div class="callout callout-warning">
 **The Danger of Strings**

 The SQL interpolators are essential for situations where you need full control over the SQL to be run.
-Be aware there there is some loss compile-time of safety.
+Be aware there  is some loss of compile-time safety.
 For example:

 ```tut:book
 val t = 42